Client is reacting very slow

 I think i will contact you again next week in case of creating distributable soundpacks and some other stuff about soundpacks cause many of us VI-players are very interested in having or creating or distributing soundpacks for Muds.

 #10 Updated by Vincent Le Goff about 3 years ago

 That sounds great.
 CocoMUD already has an auto-import built in, which allows to download and install pre-made configuration.
 So far, there are only configuration for French MUDs, this definitely needs to be expanded, but it's somewhat simple to do.
 I agree, this is very important to have.

 You can open a new post on the forums for CocoMUD .
 We haven't used them so far, but it looks like a very good opportunity.
 Else I will definitely create a document or topic on how to create sound packs (the configuration that can be automatically imported in CocoMUD can contain aliases, macros, and triggers with sounds).

-#11 Updated by Moritz Wolfart over 2 years ago
+#11 Updated by Moritz Wolfart almost 3 years ago

 I don't want to open an extra topic for this, but i think it could be important!

 I think you should check into the Cocomud-topic on audiogames and say hello to all.
 Cause i was asked how to get in contact with you.